Racism in United States college fraternities and sororities: Contemporary incidents

 People of color face wide-ranging forms of discrimination in Greek life.
 From simple acts of discrimination such as racial slurs being thrown around in songs, to hazing-related incidents, racism is still prevalent in Greek life.
 Members of color see white peers use blackface as a form of humor and they are more harshly judged when they do not participate in events that are incongruent with their personal beliefs.
 The use of blackface as a form of humor or entertainment has a lasting legacy in all aspects of American society, including Greek Life.
 This legacy stretches from Mark Twain’s fondness for shows with performers in blackface to current Halloween costumes.
 Another example of the racialized experiences that members of color face are when Hispanic members of WGLOs feel as though they are being labeled as lazy if they chose not to participate in networking opportunities.
 Labels like these are products of racial stereotypes about Hispanic people.
 Greek organizations did not develop this exclusivity over time, they were founded on it.

 GLOs for decades have formed multicultural and ethnically specific councils and organizations, in an attempt to control their own organizations.
 The purpose of Multicultural Greek Life Organizations (MGLOs) is to promote cultural group identity and to create spaces that are more conducive to the advancement of cultural interest groups, including Asian Americans and Latin Americans.
 For example, in 1930, the National Pan-Hellenic Council was formed to further the interest of black fraternities and sororities during an era when the white fraternities and sororities practiced racial and religious segregation.

-In 2020, college students and alumni across the nation started "Abolish Greek Life" Instagram accounts discussing how the Greek system at their respective colleges promote racism, anti-semitism, xenophobia, homophobia, transphobia, sexism, classism, elitism, exploitation, alcohol abuse, drug abuse, and rape culture.
+In 2020, college students and alumni across the nation started "Abolish Greek Life" Instagram accounts discussing how the Greek system at their respective colleges promote racism, antisemitism, xenophobia, homophobia, transphobia, sexism, classism, elitism, exploitation, alcohol abuse, drug abuse, and rape culture.
 People following and promoting these accounts want to abolish Greek life because they feel every attempt to reform it has failed.